 Dr. Ellen Haring is a West Point graduate and a retired Army colonel.
 She is also a senior fellow at Women in International Security where she directs the Combat Integration Initiative.
-Haring’s research and work focuses on women and gender in the military.
-She holds a PhD in Conflict Analysis and Resolution and she is an Adjunct Associate Professor at Georgetown University where she has taught courses on Human Security and Women, Peace and Security.
-Haring has published numerous articles and papers on a wide array of military and security related topics.
-She has been a guest speaker on foreign and domestic news shows and she guest lectures and has been invited to address members of Congress.
+Dr. Haring’s research and work focuses on women and gender in the military.
+She holds a PhD in Conflict Analysis and Resolution and she is an Adjunct Associate Professor at Georgetown University where she has taught courses on Human Security and Women, and Peace and Security.
+Dr. Haring has published numerous articles and papers on a wide array of military and security related topics.
+She has been a guest speaker on foreign and domestic news shows, she guest lectures and has testified as a subject matter expert at Congressional hearings.